 - (a) Exhaustion.
-Any person challenging an order issued under this Subpart must request a hearing under the procedures set forth in this Subpart as a prerequisite to the seeking of judicial review of the final agency action. - (b) Final agency action.
-For purposes of judicial review, a decision of the Hearing Official under § 324, § 325 or § 331 constitutes final agency action.
+Any person challenging an order issued under this Subpart must request a hearing under the procedures set forth in this Subpart as a prerequisite to the seeking of judicial review of the final agency action. - Official under § 324, § 325 or § 331 constitutes final agency action.
 An initial order, except an emergency order, and a field citation constitute final agency action thirty (30) days after they are issued if the Respondent does not request a hearing pursuant to § 305 or § 330, as the case may be, but are not reviewable because of the failure to request a hearing.
 An emergency order to comply issued under the NNSWA or the NNUSTA pursuant to § 304(a)(2) constitutes final agency action upon issuance unless the Respondent timely requests a hearing pursuant to § 305, but again is not reviewable.
-A default order against a

-Respondent for failure of the Respondent to appear is also an unreviewable final agency action.
+A default order against a Respondent for failure of the Respondent to appear is also an unreviewable final agency action.

-Filing the record.
+(c) Filing the record.
 Within 30 (thirty) days following the date that a petition for judicial review is filed pursuant to the applicable Act and regulations, the Director shall file in the court a certified copy or certified index of the record on which the final agency action was based.